-This program is scheduled to be delivered over a 62-week timeframe of full time study consisting of 40 weeks of scheduled 20 hours per week of face-to-face classroom time, 10 weeks of work placement plus 12 weeks of breaks.
+This program is scheduled to be delivered over an 90 week timeframe of full time study consisting of 60 weeks of scheduled class time, 10 weeks of work placement plus 20 weeks of breaks.
 Timetables may vary slightly to take into account public holiday periods such as Christmas & Easter.

+2 - -

-Term 1 Break Term 2 Break Term 3 Break Term 4 Break 10 weeks 2 weeks 10 weeks 2 weeks 10 weeks 2 weeks 10 weeks 6 weeks
+Term 1 Break Term 2 Break Term 3 Break Term 4 Break

+10 weeks 2 weeks 10 weeks 2 weeks 10 weeks 2 weeks 10 weeks 6 weeks

+(For illustration purposes only) 1 5 5

+Work Placeme ent

-Work placement (work-based learning) will consist of 48 and 12 shifts of paid or unpaid work for the following two units respectively, which are run concurrently.
-SITHKOP005 - coordinate cooking operations and SITHCCC020 - Work effectively as a cook will be undertaken in Term 5 and requires students to spend approximately 200 hours of practical placement in a commercial kitchen.
+Work placement (work-based learning) will consist of 48 and 12 shifts of paid or unpaid work for the following two units respectively.
+SITHKOP005 - coordinate cooking operations, SITHCCC020 - Work effectively as a cook, which will run concurrently.
+These units will be undertaken in Term 5 and requires students to spend approximately 200 hours of practical placement in a commercial kitchen.

 The unit requires demonstration of integrated skills on multiple occasions during service periods (shifts).
 Breakfast, lunch, dinner and special function are examples of service periods.

 This time will be scheduled by the college and is reflected in the course duration outlined above.

 Australian International College will arrange placements for students with partner commercial enterprises.
-If students are already working in an appropriate venue, it may be permitted for their work experience following approval by their trainer and assessor.
+If students are already working in an appropriate venue, it may be permitted for their work experience following approval by the trainer and assessor.